Bradfield/algos/book/trees/avl-trees.md

 Before we proceed any further let’s look at the result of enforcing this new balance factor requirement.
-Our claim is that by ensuring that a tree always has a balance factor of -1, 0, or 1 we can get better big-O performance of key operations.
+Our claim is that by ensuring that a tree always has a balance factor of -1, 0, or 1 we can get better big O performance of key operations.
 Let us start by thinking about how this balance condition changes the worst-case tree.
 There are two possibilities to consider, a left-heavy tree and a right heavy tree.
 If